varjagg/varjagg.github.io/_posts/2024-04-29-worlds-loudest-lisp-program.md

 (picture node)

 A typical installation is a few dozen to several hundred nodes in a single tunnel.
-Which brings us to the headline: at the rated 50W output per device, we have projects that easily exceed 20KW acoustic power in operation, all orchestrated by Lisp code.
+Which brings us to the headline: at the rated 50W output per device, we have projects that easily amount to tens of kilowatts acoustic power in operation, all orchestrated by Lisp code.

 # Tech stack